QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	#start of the simulation loop
 	for i in range(number_of_timesteps):

-		#assign a double array with length [6], filled with zeros, to retrieve the return value from getTowerBottomLoads_at_num()
+		#assign the c-type double array 'loads' with length [6], initialized with zeros
 		loads = (c_double * 6)(0)
+		#retrieve the tower loads and store the in the array 'loads' by calling the function getTowerBottomLoads_at_num()
 		QBLIB.getTowerBottomLoads_at_num(loads,0)

 		#uncomment the next line to try changing the position of the turbine dynamically